routingblog/arbitration/content/_index.md

 The goal of this website is to discuss _forced arbitration_ and _class action waivers_ in _consumer_ and _employment_ disputes.
 Other aspects of arbitration are discussed mostly in the context of how they affect these two pieces of the puzzle.

+This site specifically excludes post-dispute arbitration.
+It also excludes attorney fee arbitration programs as administrated by state bar associations.

+# Bias

+It is a goal that this site have comprehensive and complete information about pre-dispute arbitration agreements.
+It isn't intended to be biased in either direction except as the facts may lay out.
+To the extent that bias exists, the aim is in favour of fairness and consumer rights (rather than about arbitration per se).

 # Footnotes

 [^colvin1]: Colvin, A. J. S. (2018).
 The growing use of mandatory arbitration (144131; pp. 1–17).
 Economic Policy Institute. pp 1